zeusta/Docs/extensions/Guide By Functions/Magento 1/Purchase Management.md

 ##### Received Item:

 This tab updates how many of each product in the PO you have received.
 You can mark all items as received, or manually do that for some products.
-If you have installed the Barcode Management extension, you can also enter the product’s barcode and update its delivery status.
+If you have installed the Barcode Management module, you can also enter the product’s barcode and update its delivery status.

 ![enter the product’s barcode and update delivery status](./Image_Purchase%20Management/image055.jpg)